Gulistan, Dhaka: Notable incidents

 On 7 March 2023, at least 17 people were killed and hundreds injured in the 2023 Gulistan explosion near the BRTC bus counter.
 Experts pointed the cause of the explosion to a gas leak.

 Points of interest

 Gulistan houses numerous significant institutions and sites of interest.
 It is home to the headquarters of the Dhaka South City Corporation (Nagar Bhaban), and the central offices of major entities like the Awami League political party.
 Notable landmarks include the National Book Centre, General Post Office (GPO), and the Bangabandhu National Stadium and Hockey Stadium sporting venues.
 The area also encompasses cultural attractions like the Mohanagar Natyamancha theater and the Golap Shah Mazar shrine.

 In addition to institutional and religious sites, Gulistan is a thriving commercial hub containing major markets and shopping complexes.
-These include the Hall Market, Pir Yameeni Market, and Khaddar Bazaar Shopping Complex, as well as the Hotel Ramna.
+These include the Hall Market, Pir Yameeni Market, Khaddar Bazaar Shopping Complex and Gulistan Shopping Complex, as well as the Hotel Ramna.
 Gulistan houses the Gulistan Underground Market, a commercial area housed in a four-way underground pedestrian passage.